vmware-samples/euc-samples/UEM-Samples/Sensors/README.md

 - [macOS Custom Attributes Repo](https://github.com/vmware-samples/euc-samples/tree/master/macOS-Samples/CustomAttributes)

 ## Change Log
+- 2/17/2023 - added new sensors, update import_sensor_samples.ps1 script, add standardized header format to enable more reliable import.
-- 9/24/2021 - Added sensors to assist with Windows 11 Readiness dashboards and reports
+- 9/24/2021 - Added sensors to assist with Windows 11 Readiness dashboards and reports.
 - 2/1/2021 - Updated README.md.
 Added ability to use Organization Group ID or Name and Smart Group ID or Name.
 - 1/15/2021 - Added support for macOS.
 The script will now import macOS sensors automatically.
 Support downloading macOS sensors.
 Added new platform parameter to force only "Windows" or "macOS" sensors to be imported.
 Updated OrganizationGroupID back to OrganizationGroupName and takes in the friendly name or customer name value and NOT group ID. e.g. ACME Corp, Inc. and not acme1234.
 - 1/6/2021 - fixed issue with OrganizationGroupName; renamed to OrganizationGroupID